-- 603.3.
+- 603.2i A triggered ability may have an instruction followed by "Do this only once each turn."
+This ability triggers only if its source's controller has not yet taken the indicated action that turn. - 603.3.
 Once an ability has triggered, its controller puts it on the stack as an object that's not a card the next time a player would receive priority.
 See rule 117, "Timing and Priority."
 The ability becomes the topmost object on the stack.
 It has the text of the ability that created it, and no other characteristics.
 It remains on the stack until it's countered, it resolves, a rule causes it to be removed from the stack, or an effect moves it elsewhere. - 603.3a A triggered ability is controlled by the player who controlled its source at the time it triggered, unless it's a delayed triggered ability.
-To determine the controller of a delayed triggered ability, see rules 603.7d-f. - 603.3b If multiple abilities have triggered since the last time a player received priority, each player, in APNAP order, puts triggered abilities they control on the stack in any order they choose.
+To determine the controller of a delayed triggered ability, see rules 603.7d-f. - 603.3b If multiple abilities have triggered since the last time a player received priority, the abilities are placed on the stack in a two-part process.
+First, each player, in APNAP order, puts each triggered ability they control with a trigger condition that isn't another ability triggering on the stack in any order they choose.
 (See rule 101.4.)
-Then the game once again checks for and resolves state-based actions until none are performed, then abilities that triggered during this process go on the stack.
+Second, each player, in APNAP order, puts all remaining triggered abilities they control on the stack in any order they choose.
+Then the game once again checks for and performs state-based actions until none are performed, then abilities that triggered during this process go on the stack.
 This process repeats until no new state-based actions are performed and no abilities trigger.
 Then the appropriate player gets priority. - 603.3c If a triggered ability is modal, its controller announces the mode choice when putting the ability on the stack.
 If one of the modes would be illegal (due to an inability to choose legal targets, for example), that mode can't be chosen.
 If no mode is chosen, the ability is removed from the stack.
 (See rule 700.2.) - 603.3d The remainder of the process for putting a triggered ability on the stack is identical to the process for casting a spell listed in rules 601.2c-d.
 If a choice is required when the triggered ability goes on the stack but no legal choices can be made for it, or if a rule or a continuous effect otherwise makes the ability illegal, the ability is simply removed from the stack. - 603.4.
 A triggered ability may read "When/Whenever/At [trigger event], if [condition], [effect]."
 When the trigger event occurs, the ability checks whether the stated condition is true.
 The ability triggers only if it is; otherwise it does nothing.
 If the ability triggers, it checks the stated condition again as it resolves.
 If the condition isn't true at that time, the ability is removed from the stack and does nothing.
 Note that this mirrors the check for legal targets.
 This rule is referred to as the "intervening 'if' clause" rule.
 (The word "if" has only its normal English meaning anywhere else in the text of a card; this rule only applies to an "if" that immediately follows a trigger condition.)